saakethmm/Themed-Codenames/README.md

 # Themed Codenames

-Ever wanted to play Codenames but with any arbitrary theme?
-This tool helps you do exactly that.
+Ever wanted to play the classic Codenames game but with words from any arbitrary theme?
+This version helps you do exactly that, leveraging modern LLMs via ollama (local) or API calls to GPT-4o-mini to help generate the words.

 ## Features